DarkLightBeat/Discrete_Structure/README.md

 <h3> Storage Page </h3>

 The Storage page displays a list of storage devices and their prices.
 The page includes a "Buy Now" button for each product, which adds the product to the shopping cart when clicked.

+<h2> Adding Products to the Cart </h2>

+When a buy-now-button is clicked, the script:

+<li> Prevents the default behavior of the button using e.preventDefault(). </li>
+<li> Retrieves the product name, price, and image from the button's parent element and attributes. </li>
+<li> Checks if the product is already in the cart by searching for an item with the same name in the cart array.
+If it exists, an alert is displayed, and the function returns. </li>
+<li> If the product is not in the cart, it is added to the cart array with its name, price, and image. </li>
+<li> The cart array is then stored in local storage using localStorage.setItem. </li>
+<li> The cart count is updated by selecting the element with the class cart-count and setting its text content to the length of the cart array. </li>
+<li> An alert is displayed to confirm that the product has been added to the cart. </li>

+<h2> Displaying the Cart Contents </h2>
+The displayCart function is responsible for displaying the contents of the cart, the purpose of this is to:

+<li> Retrieves the cart array from local storage using JSON.parse and localStorage.getItem. </li>
+<li> Selects the elements with the IDs cart-list and cart-total. </li>
+<li> Clears the inner HTML of the cart-list element. </li>
+<li> Loops through each item in the cart array and creates a new list item element with the product name and price. </li>
+<li> Appends the list item to the cart-list element. </li>
+<li> Calculates the total price of the items in the cart and sets the text content of the cart-total element to the total price.

+<h2> View Cart Button </h2>
+When a view cart button is clicked, It display. </li>